winne27/nginx-cert-and-basic-auth/README.md

 * restrict access to a subdirectory
 * authenticate by client certificate
 * fallback to basic auth when certificate is not available

+For creating client cert see [mini tutorial from mtigas](https://gist.github.com/mtigas/952344)